jacobtomlinson/carte-noire/_posts/2016-12-02-i-dont-belong.md

 ---
 layout:     post
-title:      belong
+title:      i dont belong
 date:       2016-12-02 15:19:44
 author:     Aamir Azhar
-summary:    'I do not accept this world.
-To it, I shall always say no.' - Jung Zorndyke, Blue Submarine No.6
+summary:    I do not accept this world.
+To it, I shall always say no.
 categories: poetry
 thumbnail:  pencil-square-o
 tags: